 - The GDPR applies to controllers and processors.
-It places new legal obligations on processors, with the result that they will be directly liable to data subjects for any damage caused by breaching the GDPR and subject to fines by the supervisory authority (Article 28-31). - The GDPR applies to "personal data".
-The definition in the GDPR is more detailed than the Directive, extending to an identification number, location data and online identifier, whilst sensitive personal data now includes genetic and biometric data (Article 4(1) & Article 9(1)). - The right to the protection of personal data is "not an absolute right" and must be balanced against other fundamental rights, in accordance with the principle of proportionality, including freedom to conduct a business (Recital 4).
+It places new legal obligations on processors, with the result that they will be directly liable to data subjects for any damage caused by breaching the GDPR (Article 28-31). - The GDPR applies to "personal data".

+The definition in the GDPR is more detailed than the Directive, extending to an identification number, location data and online identifier, whilst sensitive personal data now includes genetic and biometric data (Article 4(1) & Article 9(1)).